rage/java-programming/data/osa-1/4-muuttujat.md

 Muuttujan arvo voidaan yhdistää merkkijonoon +-merkillä seuraavan esimerkin mukaisesti. -->

-In the statement above, a value of 12 is assigned to the integer variable named months.
+In the statement above, the value of 12 is assigned to an integer variable named months.
 The statement reads: "the variable months gets the value 12".

 A variable's value can be joined to a string using the + sign as seen in the following example.